Guided introduction to insight meditation practice

 Stretching before meditation is always a good idea to help release knots and tension.
 If you do yoga or other forms of movement, consider meditating directly afterward.

-Sense in to your body and adjust until you feel solid and stable in your position, relying as much as possible on the skeleton to support you, so that the muscles may remain relaxed.
+Sense into your body and adjust until you feel solid and stable in your position, relying as much as possible on the skeleton to support you so that the muscles may remain relaxed.

 How Long to Meditate

 If you are new to meditation and trying it on your own, I suggest you start with five minutes.
 Set a timer and see how it goes.
 That’s not much of a commitment, but it’s enough to get a sense of the experience.
 Then build up to twenty, thirty, or forty minutes over a period of time.
-Gandhi is quoted as saying that since he was expecting a particularly busy challenging day, he would meditate for two hours instead of one.
-So find the amount of meditation that supports your ability to be fully present and engaged in your life.
+Gandhi is quoted as saying that since he was expecting a particularly busy, challenging day, he would meditate for two hours instead of one.
+Find the amount of meditation that supports your ability to be fully present and engaged in your life.

 We begin by closing our eyes (you can leave them open with a downward gaze) and setting our intention to be present with our experience and to be compassionate with ourselves when we get lost in thought.
 That’s the basic instruction.
 It’s really simply sitting and being aware that you are sitting, continually bringing the wandering mind back to the present experience.

-Anchoring awareness again and again into physical sensation is the essence of staying present.
+Anchoring awareness again and again into physical sensations is the essence of staying present.
 Notice when tension arises; breathe into it to gently release it to whatever degree is possible.
 When the mind wanders, gently and kindly reset the intention to be present and bring your attention to sensation.
 This is the valuable practice of embodiment.

 This is all fine.
 Just stay with noticing.
 It’s not the experience itself but the development of our ability to stay present with it that is important.
 And like any activity, it takes practice, developing new ‘muscles’ we haven’t really used before.
 Be as kind as you can be to yourself.

 Inevitably thoughts, sensations, and feelings come up during meditation.
-Your goal is not to get rid of them, but to be fully aware of them and to notice them passing through without getting attached to them.
+Your goal is not to get rid of them but to be fully aware of them and to notice them passing through without getting attached to them.
 One technique that helps many people to release the attachment is called ‘noting’.

 When you become aware of a thought, you say (silently) “thought”.
 When an emotion rises up in you, you simply name it “feeling”.
 And when you hear a sound outside or have an itch, simply say “sensation”.
 It sounds way too simple to work, but it really does quiet them down.
 Try it!

 If it is helpful to you, think of your mind as a little puppy, rambunctious, lovable, and all over the place, bouncing from one thought or sensation to another, chasing down butterflies of feeling or our own tails of thoughts, lost in the experience.
 By thinking of the mind this way, we can be more loving and forgiving of its natural wanderings.
-We don’t scold a puppy for being a puppy, but if we want to train it we do encourage it gently but firmly.
+We don’t scold a puppy for being a puppy, but if we want to train it, we do encourage it gently but firmly.
 And that’s what we do with our minds.
 Imagine your puppy mind on a leash.
-When you find yourself lost in thought gently pull your puppy mind back from where it wandered.
-Eventually you will become aware of your wandering puppy mind much sooner, and the leash will be shorter.
+When you find yourself lost in thought, gently pull your puppy mind back from where it wandered.
+Eventually, you will become aware of your wandering puppy mind much sooner, and the leash will be shorter.
 And maybe sometimes the puppy will calmly walk beside you…but don’t count on it!

-If you find you fall asleep during meditation, try doing it at a different time of day.
+If you find you fall asleep during meditation, try doing it at a different time of the day.
 If that doesn’t help, do a standing meditation or meditate with your eyes open.
-It is simply the mind being unclear what is expected, and eventually you should be able to stay awake during meditation.
+It is simply the mind being unclear about what is expected, and eventually, you should be able to stay awake during meditation.
 (If you find you fall asleep even when well rested, you might consider some self-inquiry to see if there is something you are afraid to face or learn in the quiet space created through meditation.)

 To get the most value out of the meditation, allow time for a slow easy transition back into daily life.
 Don’t schedule any appointments or obligations immediately following meditation.
 Instead, allow time to walk, make notes in a journal, do household chores, prepare and eat a meal, or do personal hygiene in a mindful way.
 Rushing after meditation wastes the calm centeredness you have to which you have become attuned.